 Instructions

-- Add the water to your pot or kettle, and add the sugar.
+- Add the water to your pot or kettle, add the sugar, and stir to combine.
+Let it boil on high heat until the sugar is dissolved.
 Alternatively, you can caramelize the sugar first then slowly add the water.
-Let it boil on high heat until the sugar is dissolved.

-- Add the cardamom and cinnamon, and if you're using other spices add them too.
-Let them boil in the water for 1-2 minutes before adding in the tea (I find it helps keep the strength of the spice flavors this way).
+- Add the cardamom and cinnamon.
+If you’re using other spices add them too.
+Let them simmer in the water for 1-2 minutes before adding in the tea (I find it helps keep the strength of the spice flavors this way).

 - Add the evaporated milk.